tun43p/koala/ARCHITECTURE.md

 ## /shared

-Folder that groups all the volumes (folders shared in real time) of the container. **Be careful, if you delete a file from a pa container folder, it will also disappear from the host machine!**
+Folder that groups all the volumes (folders shared in real time) of the container. **Be careful, if you delete a file from the container folder, it will also disappear from the host machine!**

 ### /bin